 Ava's parents never expected to hear the words that would change their family's life as they knew it.
-Christine and Jason shares Ava's story and how their little girl inspired their local community to raise over $9000 in support of childhood cancer research.
+Christine and Jason share how their little girl inspired their local community to raise over $9,000 in support of childhood cancer research.

-At 6 months old I noticed that Ava was different to her sister, she had trouble turning her head, never moved her legs and was extremely floppy for a child that age.
+At six-months-old I noticed Ava was different to her sister.
+She had trouble turning her head, never moved her legs and was extremely floppy for a child that age.

-I consulted a Paediatrician who diagnosed her with torticollis and recommend physiotherapy.
-I was told that she was double jointed in her legs and that’s why she rarely moved them.
-I wasn’t happy with this explanation and continued to seek different opinions from different treatment providers.
+I consulted a paediatrician who diagnosed her with torticollis and recommend physiotherapy.
+I was told she was double-jointed in her legs and that’s why she rarely moved them.
+I wasn’t happy with this explanation and continued to seek different opinions from other treatment providers.

-On the morning of the 14th September 2015, a day I will never forget.
-Ava woke up with a very funny sounding cough and she was struggling to breathe.
+On the morning of 14 September 2015, a day I will never forget, Ava woke up with a funny sounding cough and she was struggling to breathe.
 I was very concerned so I called an ambulance.

-By the time the ambulance arrived the cough was gone and she was breathing much better, however I asked the ambulance driver to take her in for observations, as I just knew something wasn’t right.
+By the time the ambulance arrived the cough was gone and she was breathing much better, however, I asked the ambulance driver to take her in for observations.
+I just knew something wasn’t right.

 Once at the hospital, Ava was reviewed by a paediatrician who said she felt Ava had contracted a virus from her sister Isabella, who had just started daycare.
 The paediatrician said she would give me a script for some meds and I could take Ava home.

-I began to cry when finally the paediatric agreed to do the x-ray and we headed to radiology.
+I began to cry.
+Finally the paediatric agreed to do the x-ray and we headed to radiology.
 Ten minutes had passed and I was told that the x-ray was abnormal and Ava had to have further testing.
 At no point did I ever expect to hear the words that changed my family’s life as we knew it.

-The next thing I remember the doctor saying was “ We have contacted the Sydney Children’s Hospital and an Ambulance is on its way to pick you up and Ava will be admitted there through intensive care as she is in a critical condition.”
+The next thing I remember the doctor saying was, 'we have contacted the Sydney Children’s Hospital and an ambulance is on its way to pick you up.
+Ava will be admitted there through intensive care as she is in a critical condition'.

-Before we knew it, we were in an ambulance on our way to Sydney Kids and reality set in that my daughter had cancer and was about to start a journey that we had no idea what the outcome was going to be.
+Before we knew it, we were on our way and reality set in that my daughter had cancer.
+We were all about to start a journey that we had no idea what the outcome was going to be.

 Upon arrival, we were taken to a private room and we were told the severity of her condition and survival rates for children her age.
 I have never been so scared in my life.

-By day 2 she started chemotherapy and had 3 week cycles.
+By day-two she started chemotherapy and had three-week cycles.
 As a parent, this was the hardest thing I had to watch but unfortunately there was no other option for Ava.
-After six Chemotherapy treatments, Ava’s tumour had shrunk 75% which meant she was now eligible for surgery.
+After six chemotherapy treatments, Ava’s tumour had shrunk 75 per cent which meant she was now eligible for surgery.
 My husband and I were told about all the surgery risks and things that could go wrong but the truth was without the surgery, Ava’s tumour was not going to shrink anymore and it had to happen.

-Surgery took about 7 hours and the surgeon managed to remove 90% of the tumour in Ava’s chest.
+Surgery took about seven hours and the surgeon managed to remove 90 per cent of the tumour in Ava’s chest.
 Following this, Ava had two further chemotherapy treatments and completed treatment in February 2016.

-Ava has been deemed stable now for 9 months and we couldn’t be happier.
-She still has a long road ahead with weekly physio to improve her mobility, repeat scans every 3 months and constant follow-ups with Sydney Children’s Hospital.
+Ava has been deemed stable now for nine months and we couldn’t be happier.
+She still has a long road ahead with weekly physio to improve her mobility, repeat scans every three months and constant follow-ups with Sydney Children’s Hospital.

 The fear of the cancer returning never leaves you as a parent especially as scan time approaches.
 However we have learnt to stay positive, have faith and never give up.